Best Fly Line Backing Of 2023: Buyers Guide

 The Best Dacron Backing

-Rio Dacron Fly Line backing
+Rio Dacron Backing

 Rio Dacron Fly Line is a great choice because it is strong and abrasion-resistant, perfect for saltwater fishing conditions.